Five Paris Tips and Recommendations!

 I was so full by dessert, but honestly, would have eaten a whole bowl of this mango panna cotta!

-3. Visit Versailles 30 minutes before they close!
+3. Visit Versailles 30 minutes before their ticket office closes!

 If you would like to experience Versailles pretty much EMPTY, go in the evening right before the ticket office closes at 5:50pm!
 The gardens are free and will usually close at 8:30pm depending on the time of the year, and the palace itself closes at 7:30pm.